Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Modelling

-\item {\em BH spin} --- At present, there is no clear theory to predict the distributions of the magnitude and direction for the BH spin in BH--NS systems.
-The direction of the BH spin could retain some memory of its birth orientation and be affected by torquing of the accretion disk \citep{miller2015}.
-It could be plausibly presumed that the orientation of the BH spin is nearly aligned with the orbit.
+2. {\em BH spin} --- It could be plausibly presumed that the orientation of the BH spin is nearly aligned with the orbit due to the direction of the BH spin could retain some memory of its birth orientation and be affected by torquing of the accretion disk \citep{miller2015}.
 So we assume that the spin of the primary BH is almost aligned with the orbit.
-The measurement of GWs from binary black holes (BBHs) by LVC showed that the majority of the observational BBH systems have a low effective spin \citep{abbott2019gwtc}\footnote{From the analysis of waveforms, the individual BH spins are poorly constrained, but LVC can provide an acceptable accuracy \citep{abbott2016binary} for the effective aligned spin of the sources which is defined as the mass-weighted linear combination of the spins projected onto the Newtonian orbital angular momentum $\hat{L}_N$ where $m_1$, $m_2$ are the masses of two BHs, and $m_1\vec{\chi}_1$, $m_1\vec{\chi}_2$ are the dimensionless spin vectors of the two BHs.}, i.e., $\chi_{\rm eff} \sim 0$, which indicated that the spin of each BH in BBH systems could also be low.
-The similar result is also obtained from population-synthesis simulations by \cite{bogomazov2018} that predicted $\gtrsim 50 \%$ BBH merger originating from isolated binary evolution should have spins of both BHs close to zero.
+The measurement of GWs from binary black holes (BBHs) by LVC showed that the majority of the observational BBH systems have a low effective spin \citep{abbott2019gwtc}, i.e., $\chi_{\rm eff} \sim 0$, which indicated that the spin of each BH in BBH systems could also be low.
 In consideration of possible similar formation paths between BH--NS and BBH systems \citep[e.g.,][]{colpi2017}, the spin of BH in BH--NS systems could have similar properties.
-In addition, \cite{fuller2019} predicted that most BHs born from single stars would rotate very slowly, indicating that the spin of BH in the BH--NS system could have a low spin distribution.
+In addition, \cite{qin2018,fuller2019} predicted that most BHs born from single stars would rotate very slowly, indicating that the BH in the BH--NS system could have a low spin distribution.
 On the other hand, the BH spin can be indirectly measured by fitting the Fe $K\alpha$ line profiles or the continuum spectra from the accretion disks in black hole X-ray binary systems.
-The spin of the BH in these systems is usually high which is concentrated in the range of $\chi_{\rm BH} \in [0.7, 0.98]$ \citep{mcclintock2011,miller2011}.
-Since part of X-ray binaries would evolve into BH--NS binaries, the BHs in BH--NS systems could have high-spin also.
-The uncertainties in theory encourage us to define two simple cases for the BH spin distribution, i.e., $\chi_{\rm BH}\sim\mathcal{N}(0 , 0.15^2)$ and $\chi_{\rm BH}\sim\mathcal{N}(0.8 , 0.15^2)$, for the low-spin case and the high-spin case, respectively.
+The spin of the BH in these systems is usually high which is concentrated in the range of $\chi_{\rm BH} \in [0.7, 0.98]$ \citep{qin2019,mcclintock2011,miller2011}.
+Since part of X-ray binaries would evolve into BH--NS binaries, the BHs in BH--NS systems could also have high-spin distributions.
+The uncertainties in theory encourage us to define two simple cases for the BH spin distribution, i.e., $\chi_{\rm BH}\sim\mathcal{N}(0 , 0.15^2)$ and $\chi_{\rm BH}\sim\mathcal{N}(0.8 , 0.15^2)$, for the low-spin case and the high-spin case, respectively, {where $\mathcal{N}$ represents normal distribution}.
 We assume that $\chi_{\rm BH}$ is in the range of $\chi_{\rm BH}\in[0 , 0.99]$.